amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 ![](images/divideandconquer/modules-unstructured.png)

 Gradually, we start moving methods and classes around to let modules emerge and become more apparent.
+This process is usually referred to as *sprout classes* described by Micheal Feathers [18].
+This process can be generalized to *sprout modules* or *sprout components*.
+The idea is that modules and components emerge while refactoring code.

-Remember, only safe refactorings with support of an automated refactoring tools are allowed.
+To do that, we use safe refactorings with support of an automated refactoring tools.
 In most of the cases, you can depend on the following refactorings:

 * Move Method
 * Move Class